nutanixdev/python-api-lab-devmktg/contents/setup.rst

 .. figure:: images/dependencies_installed.png

-Now our environment is setup to run our Python Flask application using Nutanix REST APIs.
+Our environment is now setup to run our Python Flask application using Nutanix Prism REST APIs.